VinInn/TwoFloat/README.md

 2. The TwoFloat class itself
 3. A set of operators implementing the 4 arithmetic operations and comparisons
 4. A small set of elementary functions plus some utilities

+## Usage

+The TwoFloat class is designed to be a seamless drop-in replacement for float-types in any code included templated libraries such as Eigen.